Using Spiral Dynamics Integral Theory As Tools For Personal Growth

 The idea that you can understand how your mind works through a scientific method has been around since ancient times.
 It was certainly the basis for some philosophies.

 Spiral Dynamics and Integral theory are an example of this.
-They are both scientific theories that play a key role in understanding yourself and pushing for personal growth.
+Both scientific theories play a key role in understanding yourself and pushing for personal growth.
 But what exactly are Spiral Dynamics and Integral Theory?

 Spiral Dynamics was developed by Robert Moore and his colleagues at the Institute for Social Research at the University of California, Berkeley.